QAInsights/windows-docker-devweb/README.md

 Following are the prerequisites required to work in LoadRunner Developer:

 * LoadRunner Developer package (latest stable version)
-* Working knowledge on DevWeb protocol
+* Working knowledge on DevWeb protocol.
+Check out my [Udemy course](https://www.udemy.com/course/performance-testing-using-truweb/) to learn about DevWeb procotol.

 ## How to download LoadRunner Developer?